By Ashoke Dasgupta in Winnipeg, MB

 The Karuna Girls’ School and Women's College in Lumbini, Buddha’s birthplace, was a project that was brought to MMC by Trevor Ironside of Calgary, who was sponsoring it, and raising money to establish the school in partnership with a Canadian Engaged Buddhism Association (CEBA).
 MMC adopted the program.
 Ironside is now president of its Board and MMC still very involved in the project.
 “Trevor is the one who manages this one,” continues James: “ It is a great project and they are now hoping to expand on property they have acquired, to build a hospital and nurse training program in conjunction with the school one day.”

 Ashoke Dasgupta is a member of the NCM Collective based out of Winnipeg.
-As a journalist, he has won three awards in Canada and Nepal.
+He has won three journalism awards in Canada and Nepal.

 By: Jagdeesh Mann in Vancouver, BC